Hideyuki Hori

-Hidemitsu Hori (堀　秀光, Hori Hidemitsu), better known by his stage name Hideyuki Hori (堀　秀行, Hori Hideyuki), is a Japanese actor, voice actor and narrator and younger brother of fellow voice actor Yukitoshi Hori and works at Aoni Production.
-He is most known for his roles in Saint Seiya (as Phoenix Ikki), Sakigake!!
-Otokojuku (as Momotaro Tsurugi), Kinnikuman (as Warsman), Dragon Ball Z (as Captain Ginyu), Mobile Fighter G Gundam (as Kyoji Kasshu / Schwarz Bruder), the Dead or Alive series and Ninja Gaiden (as Ryu Hayabusa), and One Piece (as Bartholomew Kuma).
+Hidemitsu Hori (堀 秀光, Hori Hidemitsu), better known professionally by his stage name Hideyuki Hori (堀 秀行, Hori Hideyuki), is a Japanese actor, voice actor, narrator and the younger brother of voice actor Yukitoshi Hori affiliated with Aoni Production.

+He is most well known for his roles in Saint Seiya as Phoenix Ikki, Sakigake!!
+Otokojuku as Momotaro Tsurugi, Kinnikuman as Warsman, Dragon Ball Z as Captain Ginyu, Mobile Fighter G Gundam as Kyoji Kasshu / Schwarz Bruder, the Dead or Alive series and Ninja Gaiden as Ryu Hayabusa, and One Piece as Bartholomew Kuma.

 Career

 Along with Akira Kamiya and Hideyuki Tanaka, he was one of the most frequently used voice actors from the 80s~90s, having appeared in Saint Seiya (in which he co-starred with his brother Yukitoshi), Kinnikuman, Dragon Quest: The Adventure of Dai, Dragon Ball Z, Fist of the North Star, Sakigake!!
 Otokojuku, and several others.

 As an actor, he performed in NHK's Taiga drama "Tokugawa Ieyasu" as Yuki Hideyasu.